michael-haney/learn_command_line_exercises/Chapter_14/Readme.md

 ###Why is it dangerous to run rm -rf?

-It's dangerous to run this, because it force removes everything in the directory without the possibility of ever getting it back.
+It's dangerous to run this, because it force removes everything in the directory without tyhe possibility of ever getting it back.

+###Why specifically is it dangerous to run rm -rf /?

+It's dangerous to run this command because we are force removing everything starting from our root directory (/).